-A similar model could be constructed in the context of multi-giant matrix inflation \cite{Ashoorioon:2009sr,Ashoorioon:2009wa, Ashoorioon:2011ki, Ashoorioon:2014jja}) that uses a concentric multiple stack of D3-branes.
-In that model, the matrix structure of the coordinates perpendicular to the stack of D3-branes, and the ansatz of the SU(2) generator for three of the orthogonal directions perpendicular to the stacks of D3-branes are used.
+A similar model could be constructed in the context of multi-giant matrix vacua \citep{Ashoorioon:2009sr, Ashoorioon:2009wa, Ashoorioon:2011ki, Ashoorioon:2014jja} that uses concentric multiple stacks of D3-branes.
+In that model, the matrix structure of the coordinates perpendicular to the stack of D3-branes, and the ansatz of the SU(2) generator for three of the orthogonal directions perpendicular to the stacks of D3-branes is used.
 To exploit the model to describe the late time Universe, with the string coupling $g_{{}_S}\sim 1$, one has to use a large number of D3-branes, $N\sim 10^{40}$, and then one has to worry about to backreaction effects of the D3-branes on the background geometry.
-Alternatively, one can assume that that $g_{{}_S}$ itself is extremely small, say $g_{{}_S}\sim 10^{-100}$ and further suppression of the quartic couplings of the fields to the observed value to explain the dark energy vacuum density, $\lambda_{\phi,\chi}\sim 10^{-120}$ is achieved via the multiplicity of the D3-branes.
-Recently in Ref. \cite{Ashoorioon:2019kcy}, some of us showed that considering the scalar field non-minimally coupled to gravity with a moderate value of non-minimal coupling, one can reduce the required number of D3-branes to achieve the required number of D3-branes to a reasonable number during inflation.
-This is something that we hope to pursue in the context of cascading dark energy in the future, but for the purpose of this work, how the bare coupling has taken such small values is out of the scope of this work.
-Instead, we focus on two minimally coupled scalar fields where their couplings, $\lambda$, are already small.
+Alternatively, one can assume that $g_{{}_S}$ itself is extremely small, say $g_{{}_S}\sim 10^{-100}$ and further suppression of the quartic couplings of the fields to the required value to explain the dark energy vacuum density, $\lambda_{\phi,\chi}\sim 10^{-120}$ is achieved via the multiplicity of the D3-branes.
+Recently in \citet{Ashoorioon:2019kcy}, some of us showed that using a scalar field non-minimally coupled to gravity, with a moderate value of non-minimal coupling, one can reduce the required number of D3-branes to achieve the required number of D3-branes to a reasonable number during inflation.
+We will explore this scenario further in future work.
+Here, we instead focus on two minimally coupled scalar fields where their couplings, $\lambda$, are already small.